impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 echo "Outside the for loop"
 ```

 This is a simplified version of the original case statement.
-It iterates over the args, and if an arg matches `-e*`, we echo a test string ("Pattern matched; exiting...") and break out of the loop.
-Otherwise, we just echo the arg itself and keep iterating.
-When we're done with all the args in the loop, we echo "Outside the for loop" to indicate that the script is finished.
+It iterates over the list of args, and does the following:

+ - if an arg matches `-e*`, we echo a test string ("Pattern matched on arg ___; exiting...", where `___` is the value of the argument) and break out of the loop.
+ - Otherwise, we just echo the arg itself and keep iterating until we've handled all the arguments.
+ - When we're done with the `for`-loop, we echo "Outside the for loop" to indicate that the script is finished.

 I then run the following: